harrynull/voxel-raytracer/README.md

 Anti-alising and DOF are both implemented by disturbing the ray origin by a small and random value.
 Gamma correction is implemented in `fragment.glsl` and also when storing the screenshot.

 ## Issues
+Auto-focus and screenshots may not work on some computers.

 ## Objectives